 - Funding for higher education is still less than it was in 2008.

 - The governor's and legislators' hands are tied by a lack of funds and constitutional amendments.

 - Colorado needs healthy research universities that produce a highly educated workforce, grow our economy, attract business and industry, and engage in research that generates jobs, creates companies and improves lives.

 - We need advocates promoting the value CU brings to the state’s economy and quality of life to enlist their support to ensure we remain healthy.

 - Stay apprised of critical higher education legislative and policy issues.

 - Learn about CU’s value and contributions to Colorado and beyond.

 - Help ensure that CU’s voice is heard around our communities and throughout Colorado, in the state Capitol, and in Washington, D.C.

-- Participate in CU Advocacy Day at the Capitol, March 16, 2012, to get informed about important higher education legislative matters and meet with legislators.
+- Participate in CU Advocacy Day at the Capitol each spring to get informed about important higher education legislative matters and meet with legislators.